tardate/LittleArduinoProjects/Kraft/25pdr/README.md

 The [Ordnance QF 25-pounder](https://en.wikipedia.org/wiki/Ordnance_QF_25-pounder) saw service throughout World War II with British and Commonwealth forces and it was generally thought to be one of the best field guns of the war.

-For transportation, the gun attached to its limber and was towed by the[ Morris Commercial C8 FAT (Field Artillery Tractor)](https://en.wikipedia.org/wiki/Morris_C8), commonly known as a Quad.
+For transportation, the gun attached to its limber and was towed by the[Morris Commercial C8 FAT (Field Artillery Tractor)](https://en.wikipedia.org/wiki/Morris_C8), commonly known as a Quad.
 32 rounds of ammunition were carried in the limbers.

 ### The Kit